DataDog/documentation/content/en/continuous_integration/explorer/_index.md

 {{< img src="ci/pipeline_explorer_trends.png" alt="Explorer view trend graphs for Duration, Errored, and Executions" style="width:100%;">}}

 Each pipeline execution is reported as a trace, which includes stage and job information.
-Access individual pipeline, stage, and job execution traces by clicking on an execution in the list (similar to clicking into a pipeline execution from the Pipeline Details page).
+Access individual pipeline, stage, and job execution traces by clicking on an execution in the list (similar to clicking into a pipeline execution from the Pipeline Details view).

 CI pipeline data is available in [dashboards][102] and [notebooks][103], enabling build engineering teams to customize their communication about high-priority work and CI trends over time.